 The course has a very distinct ethos based around the theme of environmentally sensitive building design.
-The aim is to provide you with skills and understanding that would enable you to take a leading professional and specialist role.
+The aim is to provide you with skills and understanding that would enable you to take a leading professional and specialist role as a global practitioner within the field of sustainable architecture.
 It is also driven by the following key underlying themes that apply across all our architecture courses:

 • Critical regionalism;